How to Get a Travel Health Certificate for Your Pet in Castle Rock

 Not every Castle Rock veterinarian can issue the certificate.

 You need to visit a licensed, USDA accredited veterinarian to issue the certificates, such as our veterinarians at Cherished Companions.

 We asked Dr. Melanie to share some tips on how to get a travel health certificate for your pet.

 If you’re traveling within the continental United States…

-#1: Request an appointment for a routine health exam for your dog or cat.
+#1: Book a visit for a routine health exam for your dog or cat.

 #2: Be sure to visit our veterinarians at least 10 days before you travel.

 The 10-day deadline is a requirement for many airlines, and we want to help you avoid any issues.

 It’s worth noting… if you have travel coming up that requires a health certificate and your pet doesn’t seem well, get your furry friend into our Castle Rock veterinary clinic right away.

 Travel certificates can only be issued for healthy pets.